 These hospitals can address common car accident injuries, such as traumatic brain injury, broken bones, and whiplash.
-These injuries are usually significant and require specialists who are staffed at a trauma center.
+These injuries are usually significant and require specialists.

 Checking in at the Hospital

-When you go to the emergency room, you will first have to check-in.
-You must give the receptionist or nurse your name, contact information, and insurance information.
+When you go to the emergency room, you give the receptionist or nurse your name, contact information, and insurance information.
 You will likely have to show your ID and insurance card as well.
-This will provide the hospital with enough information to get you into their system.
+This will give the hospital enough information to get you into their system.

-You will likely be asked to sign several documents upfront, including a “Permission to Treat” form and a release to bill the insurance company.
+You will likely be asked to sign several documents, including a “Permission to Treat” form and a release to bill the insurance company.
 If you were in a car accident, you should notify the receptionist.

 Emergency Room Intake

-After checking in, you will be guided to a waiting area where you will have to wait to be called, and then a nurse will check your vital signs.
+After checking in, you will wait to be called, and a nurse will check your vital signs.
 The nurse will take your blood pressure, temperature, heartbeat, and other baseline measurements.
 The nurse will also ask you about your symptoms and medical history to determine how urgent your condition is.

 Medical Treatment in the Emergency Room

 You should tell the doctor and nurses everything that happened in your accident.
-Make sure you let them know if your airbags went off and how you were injured.
+Let them know if your airbags went off and how you were injured.
 Tell them everywhere you feel pain and give as much detail as possible.
-This record will be important when you make an insurance claim later.
+This record will be vital when you make an insurance claim later.

 The emergency room doctor will likely tell you to follow up with your primary care physician.
-Ongoing care is just as important to show that your injuries are significant and you need compensation.
+Ongoing care is just as crucial to show that your injuries are significant and require compensation.

 Documents You Will Get in the Emergency Room